Program: History of Science

 Advisor: Erika Milam

-Before coming to Princeton, I graduated in 2012 with a B.A. in diplomatic history from the University of Pennsylvania.
+I graduated magna cum laude from the University of Pennsylvania in 2012, with a B.A. in diplomatic history.
 At Penn, I was involved in several undergraduate research initiatives, including the Penn Program in Democracy, Constitutionalism, and Citizenship, the Penn History Review, and the Penn Humanities Forum, where I served as the Andrew W. Mellon Research Fellow and Undergraduate Chair in 2011-2012.